pagreene/music-matching/README.md

 ### The data

 There are many datasets available for this problem, but I ended up using a selection of music from my own collection.
-I have made a pickle of the derived `song_data` features that I extracted from the files, and which are used in all my code.
-This data includes the names of the original wav files, which can be easily parsed with given functions into standardized composer, piece, and performer labels, the chroma "C", and the shingles "S_D", as well as the "rms" and the "volume".
+I have made a pickle of the derived `song_data` features, broken into separate pickle files in the `data` folder, that I extracted from the files, and which are used in all my code.
+See examples.py for an example loading this data.
+This data includes the names of the original wav files, which can be easily parsed with given functions into standardized composer, piece, and performer labels, the chroma "C", as well as the "rms" and the "volume".

 ### My Approaches